AvanDokkum/avandokkum/README.md

 - 👋 Hi, I’m Arjan
-- 👀 I’m interested in self-sufficient farming, and everything to do with dogs:dog:
+- 👀 I’m interested in self-sufficient farming, and everything to do with dogs🐶
-- 🌱 I’m now learning Java and Spring Security
+- 🌱 I’m now learning Java, Javascript, Spring Security and React
 - ⚡ Fun fact: My dog's a magician, he's a labracadabrador!

 <!---